 Bollington Discovery Centre tells the story of the industrial history of the area.

-Cotton once ruled in this area.
-Discover the bustling past at Clarence Mill and Adelphi Mill.
-We've put together some free family guides to days out at these must-see historic destinations.
+We've put together some free family guides to days out and waterside walks at these must-see historic destinations.

 The Macclesfield Canal runs from Marple in Cheshire to Hall Green, near the northern end of Harecastle Tunnel on the Trent & Mersey Canal - a distance of 26 miles.
 The additional 1.5 miles of the Hall Green Branch that connects the two was built by the Trent & Mersey company, but is also now considered to be part of the Macclesfield.